 Shakshuka can be enjoyed in countless variations based on your preferences and taste.
 You can have the old but gold traditional recipe or spice it up a little bit with paprika or cumin.
 But whatever the combination, this mouthwatering delight is still culinary magic.

 Tip: When it comes to breakfast, I'm one demanding fella.
 But the best breakfast shakshuka I've ever had was at Estate Spa Boutique Hotel in Rehovot.
-If you want to wake up to a delicious breakfast selection with fresh ingredients, that's the place for you (and obviously the sleep is good, too!).
+If you want to wake up to a delicious breakfast selection with fresh ingredients, that's the place for you (and obviously, the sleep is good, too!).

-In Israel, pomegranate fresh is available on almost every corner
+In Israel, fresh pomegranate is available on almost every corner

 In Israel, pomegranates are something of a traditional fruit.
 It's a symbol of abundance, fertility, and prosperity.
 So, when you're enjoying a delicious treat, you also connect with cultural traditions and heritage.
-That's a win-win situation, and also one of my tips of what you should do in Israel.
+That's a win-win situation, and also one of my tips on what you should do in Israel.

 Shawarma